 Keep your hair light and bright

 Block out brassy tones without overdrying your hair by using Purple Mask instead of a purple shampoo.
-Purple Mask is great for people with blonde, silver, or platinum hair because it adds hydration while enhancing color.
+Purple Mask is great for people with blonde, silver, or platinum hair because it adds hydration while enhancing color, but for an added boost try our Purple Shampoo.
 Have more questions about Purple Mask or color-treated hair care?
 DM us on Instagram @verbproducts and we’ll answer all your hair care concerns.